Omar Abdel-Rahman: Arrest, conviction and death

 After the first World Trade Center bombing in February 1993, the Federal Bureau of Investigation (FBI) began to investigate Abdel-Rahman and his followers more closely.
 An Egyptian informant wearing a listening device for the FBI managed to record Abdel-Rahman saying he preferred attacks be concentrated on US military targets, but also stating acts of violence against civilian targets were not illicit.
 The most startling plan, the government charged, was to set off five bombs in 10 minutes, blowing up the United Nations, the Lincoln and Holland tunnels, the George Washington Bridge and a federal building housing the FBI.
 Government prosecutors showed videotapes of the defendants mixing bomb ingredients in a garage before their arrest in 1993.
 Abdel-Rahman was arrested on 24 June 1993, along with nine of his followers.
 On 1 October 1995, he was convicted of seditious conspiracy, solicitation to murder Egyptian President Hosni Mubarak, conspiracy to murder President Mubarak, solicitation to attack a U.S. military installation, and conspiracy to conduct bombings; in 1996 he was sentenced to life in solitary confinement without parole.

 Abdel-Rahman began serving his life sentence at the FMC Rochester in Minnesota.
 After the September 11 attacks, he was transferred to the FMC Butner in North Carolina.
 He died there on 18 February 2017 at the age of 78 due to complications from diabetes and coronary artery disease.

 It was arranged for the U.S. to transport his body to Egypt for his funeral.
 His funeral was mentioned in an article in the publication Al-Masra by the terrorist group Al-Qaeda in the Arabian Peninsula.

 Efforts for release

 In a speech to supporters in Cairo's Tahrir Square on 30 June 2012, Mohamed Morsi briefly mentioned that he would work to free Omar Abdel-Rahman, along with other Egyptians who were arrested during the revolution.
-A Brotherhood spokesperson later said that the extradition was for humanitarian reasons and that Morsi didn't intend to overturn Abdel-Rahman's criminal convictions.
+A Brotherhood spokesperson later said that the extradition was for humanitarian reasons and that Morsi did not intend to overturn Abdel-Rahman's criminal convictions.

 During the 2013 In Aménas hostage crisis, a Mauritanian news organization reported that the kidnappers had offered to swap American hostages in Algeria for the release of Abdel-Rahman and Aafia Siddiqui.
 US State Department spokeswoman Victoria Nuland stated that the United States would not negotiate with the terrorists.